 The Metcalf Observation Site has been an important location for the MAS' observations for 40 years.
 There are a number of telescope piers and concrete pads at the site as well as a warming hut.

 The Minnesota Astronomical Society's Joseph J. Casby Observatory at the Belwin Conservancy is a direct extension of that partnership.
 In 2009, an anonymous individual donated a professional-grade telescope to the Minnesota Astronomical Society.
-A permeant facility was needed to house the telescope but at the time, no such spot existed.
+A permanent facility was needed to house the telescope but at the time, no such spot existed.
 The MAS membership had also long wanted a permanent telescope housed in the east metro to compliment those already located throughout the area.

 Construction of the Joseph.
 J. Casby Observatory began in the fall of 2009 and was completed in the summer of 2010.
-Since then, the observatory has become a valued part of the Belwin Conservancy.
+Since then, the observatory has become a valued part of Belwin Conservancy.